heph2/saturn/README.md

 ### Prerequisities

-You need a Go version with modules support
+You need a Go version with modules support.
+If you want to use the flag "--stream" you must have mpv installed.

 ### Installing